wowpin/dumserver/README.md

 - user: `Guest4` / pass: `Password`
 - user: `Guest5` / pass: `Password`

+If you're struggling to connect, it means I'm probably currently playing with the code etc. Try again in a few minutes and it should be up and running.

 ## Features
 Dumserver is a reimagined and improved version of https://github.com/wowpin/dum-generic - head over there to check out the implemented features (also check out http://dumengine.wikidot.com/dum-v0-1-feature-summary).

 ## Changelog
 There has been a lot of development since the initial `dum-generic` repository.
 I mean, A LOT.
-For a full list, see CHANGELOG.TXT, but to name a few biggies:
+For a full list, see CHANGELOG.md, but to name a few biggies:

 - DUM no longer requires a MySQL database instance.
 All information is stored within JSON files
 - Introduction of an in-game Event Scheduler and scripted events. (e.g "make the player unable to move for 5 seconds and damage him for 15 HP each second")